michaelfromyeg/TILed/README.md

-# TIL CLI
+# TILed

-A command-line interface for creating a managing a TIL-style page.
+A command-line interface for creating a managing a TIL-style page in a GitHub repository.

 ## Installation

-On Windows, install pkg-config.
-This is best done with chocolatey.

-`choco install pkgconfiglite`
+TBD

+## Usage

+TBD

+## Road map

+- Finish MVP
+- Add GitHub pages support

+## Contributing

+TBD